learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 If you've ever spent any time in an amusement park, you likely experienced coming into a what felt like a "whole new world" each time you enter a new section of the park.
-"The Wizarding World of Harry Potter" looks very different from Springfield U.S.A., home of "The Simpsons", and there are completely different rides and attractions.
+"The Wizarding World of Harry Potter" looks very different from Springfield U.S.A., home of "The Simpsons," and there are completely different rides and attractions.

 However, scopes overlap.
 When we go to a taco restaurant, a pet grooming store,